BladeFireLight/WindowsImageTools/docs/en-US/New-UnattendXml.md

 ```

 ### -enableAdministrator

-Enable Local Administrator account (default $true) this is needed for client OS if your not useing autologon or adding aditional admin users.
+Enable Local Administrator account (default $true) this is needed for client OS if your not using autoLogon or adding additional admin users.

 ```yaml
 Type: SwitchParameter